fluent/fluentd-docs-gitbook/overview/life-of-a-fluentd-event.md

 ## Basic Setup

-The configuration file is the fundamental piece to connect all things together, as it allows to define which *Inputs* or listeners [Fluentd](http://fluentd.org) will have and setup common matching rules to route the *Event* data to a specific *Output*.
+The configuration file contains the information that connect together all the components.
+It contains the collection of *Inputs* or listeners [Fluentd](http://fluentd.org) to configure and allows setting of matching rules to route the *Event* data to one or more *Output*s.

 We will use the [in\_http](/plugins/input/http.md) and the [out\_stdout](/plugins/output/stdout.md) plugins as examples to describe the events cycle.
 The following is a